alpheusday/rowid.rs/README.md

 ## Installation

-To install RowID, run the following command:
+To install this package, run the following command:

 ```bash
 cargo add rowid